Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 Jump to Recipe

 This classic Italian basil pesto with pine nuts is the only recipe you’ll ever need!
-The secret?
-Chill your olive oil.
-Use small Genovese basil leaves.
-Blend in batches.
-What a difference!
+My secrets?
+Chill your olive oil, use small Genovese basil leaves, and blend in batches.
+Makes ~ 1 cup.

-Truth be told: I’ve always struggled with basil pesto.
+I’ve always struggled with basil pesto.
 Sometimes it was black.
 Other times, it was too garlicky.
-And more often than I’d like to admit, my prized homegrown basil leaves tasted like licorice!
-Why?
+And more often than not, my prized homegrown basil leaves tasted like licorice!

 Curiosity lured me to the book Liguria by Laurel Evans, revealing clever tips and tricks I never knew before.
 For example: chilling the olive oil helps to keep the pesto bright green.
-And choosing small, baby basil leaves instead of the giant ones are ideal for best color and flavor.
+Small basil leaves are better than the big ones.

 Classic Italian Basil Pesto (Pesto alla Genovese) ingredients: pine nuts, parmesan cheese, basil, trofie pasta

 The biggest problem with homemade basil pesto is oxidation.
-And life’s too short for swampy brown pesto, wouldn’t you agree?
-The following tips come from Liguria by way of Enrica Monzani, a finalist at the World Pesto Championship.
+And life’s too short for swampy brown pesto.
+The following tips come from Enrica Monzani, a finalist at the World Pesto Championship.
 They are excellent.

 • Chill the bowl and blade (food processor or blender).
 This prevents oxidation.
 Pesto can turn brown pretty quickly from the mechanical heat of the blades.
 Chill for at least 30 minutes (I actually freeze them).